evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_45_e-tron_quattro_GEN1/_index.md

 You can choose between two sound systems on the Audi Q4 45 e-tron quattro (GEN1).

-- With the Audi Sound system, you get eight speakers with a max system output of 180 watts.
+- **Audi Sound system**: This system features eight speakers and delivers a maximum output of 180 watts.
-- With the Sonos Sound System, you get ten speakers with a max system output of 580 watts.
+- **Sonos Sound System**: This system features ten speakers and delivers a maximum output of 580 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Mobile App